 - Unwind in the iconic lobby at Glacier Lodge

 - Tour the reservation’s historic sites, hear stories, and visit the Museum of the Plains Indian

-- Dive deep into Blackfeet culture during a sweat lodge, beading workshop, teepee village tour and the sacred Sun Dance
+- Dive deep into Blackfeet culture during a sweat lodge, beading workshop, and history walk

 - Swim in mountain rivers, hike among wildflowers and picnic along crystal-clear lakes

 Elouise Pepion Cobell, also known by the Blackfeet name Yellow Bird Woman, left an indelible impact on communities far and wide.
 A tribal elder, rancher and accountant, her story stands out in history as that of what President Obama called “A Champion of Native American rights.”
 For VISIONS, she represents the model of an engaged citizen, and she connected us to the land, history and community of the Blackfeet Nation in a profound way.

 Elouise’s legacy as a tribal activist developed from her career in banking.
 She served as the Treasurer of the Blackfeet Tribe for more than a decade, founded the first national bank located on a reservation and owned by a Native American tribe, and won a MacArthur Genius Award for her work on Native financial literacy.
 Her credentials do not end there, and most notably Elouise was the lead plaintiff in a landmark class-action suit against the U.S. Department of the Interior and Department of the Treasury for mismanagement of Indian funds.